matthiasGmayer/structural-independence-typst/no_residual/main.typ

-= The Fundamental Theorem of Structural Independence
+= The fundamental theorem of structural independence
 <sec:fundamental_theorem>

 The goal of this section is to prove that structural independence (@def:structural_independence) characterizes